Geology (GEOL)

 GEOL 4405.
 Geochemistry of Natural Waters.
 3 Credits.

 Basic concepts of chemical equilibria applied to natural waters, including thermodynamics, pH, oxidation-reduction, weathering, and solution equilibria.
-Prerequisite: Prerequisite: CHEM 1450.
+Prerequisite: A Catamount Core N1 or N2 course; a 2000-level course in the natural sciences.
 Catamount Core: N1, QD.

 GEOL 4990.
 Special Topics.
 1-18 Credits.